Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 Because of this seclusion, separate dialects evolved in different regions.
 These lingoes echoed local culture, customs, traditions, and past.

-The areas along the coast and islands like Jeju had even less contact with the mainland, leading to an even more distinct vernacular.
+The coastal areas and islands, such as Jeju, had even less contact with the mainland, leading to a more distinct vernacular.

 Korea previously had many kingdoms, like Goguryeo, Baekje, and Silla.
 Each had unique cultural and linguistic traits.
 The growth of regional speech patterns reflects past divisions, which are visible in today’s dialects.

 Another reason is the lack of standardization in modern times.
-Before the 20th century, a standardized version of Korean didn’t exist, so each region had its own distinctive dialect.
+Before the 20th century, there was no standardized version of Korean, so each region had its own distinctive dialect.

-The overall promotion of a unified Korean language only happened after the introduction of Standard Korean.
+The broader promotion of a unified Korean language occurred only after the introduction of Standard Korean.
 It is based on the Seoul lingo.

-After 1945, the division of Korea made dialectal contrasts more obvious.
-Political, cultural, government policies, isolation, and social changes in the North and South have guided different language use.
+After 1945, the division of Korea made dialectical contrasts more obvious.
+Political, cultural, governmental policies, isolation, and social changes in the North and South have shaped distinct patterns of language use.

 Each variety is a unique story that reflects the people and places of origin.
-As an outcome, many Korean dialects live today.
+As a result, many Korean dialects survive today.

 To learn Korean, one must become familiar with the subtle variations in its many dialects, known as 방언 or 사투리.
 Understanding these nuances is vital for mastering the language and fully appreciating its rich diversity.